The UGreen True Wireless Earbuds ultralight alternatives to Apple AirPods impress for casual use and video calls

 Purchasing a product using one of our affiliate links earns us a commission and supports this site at no additional cost to you.
 See our disclosures here.

 Are Apple AirPods too rich for you?
 They may have been a hit when they first appeared, but the tech inside market-leading ‘true wireless’ earphones is now mature, which opens the field for dozens of other lesser-known brands.
 Can Ugreen challenge Apple with these cut-price competitors?

 UGreen HiTune T2 Low Latency True Wireless Earbuds: design

 These earphones, which weigh 5.5g each, come in a small charging case that itself weighs 43g.
 So they’re easily pocketable.
-They use Bluetooth 5.0 to link to smartphones and computers, support AAC and SBC Bluetooth audio codecs, and have four MEMS microphones inside to allow hands-free audio and video calls.
+They use Bluetooth 5.0 to link to smartphones and computers, support AAC and SBC Bluetooth audio codecs and have four MEMS microphones inside to allow hands-free audio and video calls.
 They also work with voice assistants.
-Inside is a a ⌀14.2mm dynamic driver with PU and a titanium-coated composite diaphragm.
+Inside is a ⌀14.2mm dynamic driver with PU and a titanium-coated composite diaphragm.

 Very small and light, we found them exceptionally comfortable compared to some of the other ‘true wireless’ brands we’ve tried.
 However, there are no silicon tips on these earbuds, which does make it slightly harder to block out ambient sounds.